-- 3.1.1 Schemes shall require their members to provide sufficient material to their Scheme QAAs in response to calls for audit such that EPCs can be recreated by an independent QAA. - 3.1.2 Evidence provided by an EA shall be such that an independent assessor can be reasonably certain it relates to a particular EPC. - 3.1.3 Schemes shall retain the evidence provided by an EA to a Scheme, and the workings of the QAA undertaking the audit of the EPC such that DCLG can replicate the QAA's work. - 3.1.4 Schemes shall circulate information to their members, copied to the DCLG Scheme Manager, regarding specific evidence required by the Scheme to allow QAAs to satisfactorily complete audits.
-This shall include information about the need to take photographs which are clear and, where possible, in particular case context.
-The over-riding principle is that Schemes shall be able to demonstrate to DCLG that the evidence being required by them, and supplied by the EA, is of sufficient quality and detail to enable thorough assessment by the Scheme QAA, and replicated by DCLG.
-Table 1 provides a minimum set of evidence requirements by DCLG.

-- 3.1.5 Requirements for disciplinary procedures for dealing with non-provision or inadequate provision are given in Section 12. - 3.1.6 Schemes shall notify EAs of their EPC auditing requirements. - 3.1.7 Schemes shall assess the quality of photographic material, or other evidence, which is provided by their EAs regarding relevance, clarity, accuracy and provenance.
-As part of this process Schemes shall include checks on previous EPC audits of an EA's work should there be concerns that the EA is using stock photographs.
-These checks shall be satisfied by comparing photographs supplied for the three previous EPC audits (if previous audits have been undertaken) to assess whether the same image has been provided as evidence for more than one EPC. - 3.1.8 In addition to these checks on specific cases, in 2% of EPCs audited the Scheme shall undertake checks that stock photographs have not been used in a similar manner to that identified in paragraph 3.1.7. - 3.1.9 Where Schemes have doubts about the photographs provided by a particular EA, they shall require that EA to provide further information, and in future require a greater degree of evidence from the EA, or undertake additional checks on the EA's work.
+- 3.1.1 Schemes shall require their members to provide access to all information required by the QAA to audit the work of the EA.
+The level of information required by the Scheme shall be sufficient to allow a DCLG appointed QAA to undertake an audit in line with the SOR requirements. - 3.1.2 Evidence provided by an EA shall be such that an independent QAA can be reasonably certain it relates to a particular EPC. - 3.1.3 Schemes shall maintain records of the evidence provided by an EA at a Scheme audit, and of the workings of the QAA undertaking the audit such that DCLG can assess the QAA's work. - 3.1.4 Schemes shall circulate information to their members, copied to the DCLG Scheme Manager, regarding specific evidence required by the Scheme to allow QAAs to satisfactorily complete audits.
+The overriding principle is that Schemes shall be able to demonstrate to DCLG that the evidence being required by them, and supplied by the EA, is of sufficient quality and detail to enable thorough assessment by the Scheme QAA, and to be open to review by DCLG. - 3.1.5 Schemes shall notify EAs of their auditing requirements. - 3.1.6 Schemes shall assess the quality evidence, which is provided by their EAs regarding relevance, clarity, accuracy and provenance.
+As part of this process Schemes shall include checks on previous audits of an EA's work. - 3.1.7 Where Schemes have doubts about the evidence provided by a particular EA, they shall require that EA to provide further information, and in future require a greater degree of evidence from the EA, or undertake additional checks on the EA's work.